oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 execution period taken up by hot compilations.
 Read the section about hot compilations for more information.

 The option `--optimization-context-tree` enables the optimization-context tree.
-The optimization-context tree visualizes optimizations in their inlining context and replaces the inlining and optimization tree.
+The optimization-context tree visualizes optimizations in their inlining context.
+An optimization-context tree is constructed by combining an inlining tree and optimization tree.
+If this option is enabled, optimization-context trees replace inlining and optimization trees in the output.
 This is not enabled by default.
 Read the separate section about the optimization-context tree to learn more.

 If `--diff-compilations` is enabled, all pairs of hot compilations of the same method in two experiments are diffed.
 If it is not enabled, all compilations are printed without any diffing. `--diff-compilations` is enabled by default.
 Read